aosabook/500lines/cluster/CHAPTER.rst

 When a node joins the cluster, it must determine the current cluster state before it can participate.
 The bootstrap role handles this by sending ``Join`` messages to each peer in turn until it receives a ``Welcome``.
+Bootstrap's communication diagram is shown above in the "Replica" section.

 An early version of the implementation started each node with a full set of roles (replica, leader, and acceptor), each of which began in a "startup" phase, waiting for information from the ``Welcome`` message.
 This spread the initialization logic around every role, requiring separate testing of each one.